 Of course, translation is important for helping all your users understand your content, but that’s just one side of things.
 Localizing your content involves taking things a step further, such as displaying prices in users’ preferred currencies.
 For the user, it simplifies and streamlines the buying process (and, in turn, your conversion process).
 Or, ironing out any local nuances and colloquialisms with the add on of human translation (which can be made through the Weglot interface).

 3 prime examples of localized WordPress sites

-Let’s look at a few examples to get a clearer picture of localization.
+Let’s look at a few examples of WordPress.org websites to get a clearer picture of localization.
 You can also refer to WP professionals to build you a localized business website.